cse-sim/cse/doc/src/records/surface.md

   **sfInHcMult=*float***

   Interior convection coefficient adjustment factor.
 When sfInHcModel=INPUT, hc=sfInHcMult.
 For other sfInHcModel choices, the model-derived hc is multiplied by sfInHcMult.
+When sfInHcModel=UNIFIED, natural (buoyancy-driven) and forced convection coefficient values are combined according to TOP inHcCombinationMethod, then sfInHcMult is applied.

 <%= member_table(
   units: "",